Best 120mm Fan

 - The attached screws require some elbow grease to screw into the fan

-Not everyone wants to spend a lot of money on a case fan, and there's nothing wrong with that.
-If you'd rather pick up a few extra fans at a better price than splurge out on high-end options, take a look at Cooler Master's SickleFlow model.
+Not everyone wants to spend a lot of money on a case fan, and there’s nothing wrong with that.
+If you’d rather pick up a few extra fans at a better price than splurge out on high-end options, take a look at Cooler Master’s SickleFlow, specifically the SickleFlow 120 V2 model.

-This is an LED fan that ticks all the right boxes without being overly expensive.
-It has some of the best cost-to-performance ratios we've seen on the current market.
-One of the things we like about it most is the subtle LED lighting.
+This is a fan that ticks all the right boxes without being overly expensive.
+It has some of the best cost-to-performance ratios we’ve seen on the current market.

 While the installation may be a bit of a bother if you’re new to this, we’re certain that anyone can do it.
 Other than that, this is a really solid fan, especially if you want to be cost-effective when preparing your new build.